Yizhu/drag-drop-grid/README.md

 # 🧱 React Drag and Drop Grid

-A flexible drag-and-drop grid system built with React.
+A flexible drag-and-drop grid system built with React and TypeScript.
-Supports multiple groups, card resizing, and responsive flow layout.
+Supports multiple groups, resizable cards, and a responsive flow layout.

 ## ✨ Features
 - **Multiple Groups**
   Grouped cards with independent drag contexts.